|

 SEPTEMBER:

-English unisex name derived from the month name, itself originally the
+English unisex name derived from the month name, which was originally the

 seventh month of the Roman year, meaning "seventh."